gchristov/thecodinglove-kotlinjs/README.md

 ## Monitoring

-The project is configured to send all `Throwable`s to a Slack channel specified via the `SLACK_MONITORING_URL` environment variable.
+The project is configured to report all `Throwable`s to a Slack channel specified via the `SLACK_MONITORING_URL` environment variable.
 This is mainly used for stability monitoring.

 ## CI

 The project is configured to build with [GitHub Actions](https://github.com/features/actions).
 Checkout the `.github` folder for the workflows.
 Follow these steps to configure the CI environment.

-1. Expose each of the variables defined in `local.properties` should be exposed as [GitHub encrypted secrets](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) using the same keys.
+1. Each of the variables defined in `local.properties` should be exposed as [GitHub encrypted secrets](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) using the same keys.
 2. Add an additional `GCP_SA_KEY_DEPLOY` GitHub encrypted secret, containing the raw JSON API key for the CI deployment service account
 3. Add an additional `GCP_SA_KEY_APP` GitHub encrypted secret, containing the raw JSON API key for the `firebase-adminsdk` service account